 Unfortunately, there are plenty of flashes in the pan, and fly-by-night operations with get paid to sites.
 Because website owners can purchase a license to run standard gpt site software on their server, setting up a GPT website isn’t difficult.
 Avoid websites that aren’t established (that is, they’re less than a year old), appear to make exaggerated claims (things like ‘make $100 a day on our website!) and aren’t written in perfect English.

 Before signing up with any new program, ensure it’s reputable.
-Read user reviews to find the top rated gpt sites where users have decided which sites deserve top rankings.
+Read user reviews to find the best gpt sites where users have decided which sites deserve top rankings.

 2. Set up a new e-mail account